 Not everything can be covered in a 2-page résumé.
-Engaging in a conversation with the candidate prior to the interview and going through the information provided on their social media profiles can help the recruiter to acquire more information about the candidate and thus help in engaging more while interviewing.
+Engaging in a conversation with the candidate prior to the interview and going through the information provided on their social media profiles can help the recruiter to acquire more information about the candidate and thus gain more insights and help in engaging more while interviewing.

 3. Crucial Enough to Have Transparency at Both the Ends!

-Going through candidate’s different social media platform profiles not only provides detailed information related to the candidate but can also sometimes take recruiters aback with the interesting and sometimes nasty revelations about the candidate.
-Not only the recruiter but the candidate as well can have in-depth knowledge about the recruiter and the company’s culture as well.
+Going through candidate’s different social media platform profiles not only provides detailed information related to the candidate but can also provide the recruiter with invaluable information and positive or negative insights about the candidate's personality.
+Not only the recruiter but the candidate can also gain in-depth knowledge of the recruiter and the company’s culture as well.

 Moreover, having more knowledge about the candidate apart from what’s mentioned on the résumé can help the recruiters in crafting the interview flow accordingly.